danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.requestWebView.html" name="messages.requestWebView">Open a bot web app, sending over user information after user confirmation: messages.requestWebView</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#openfileappendonly-string-path-amp-file-file" name="openFileAppendOnly">Opens a file in append-only mode: openFileAppendOnly</a>

 * <a href="phone.receivedCall.html" name="phone.receivedCall">Optional: notify the server that the user is currently busy in a call: this will automatically refuse all incoming phone calls until the current phone call is ended: phone.receivedCall</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#updatesettings-settingsabstract-settings-void" name="updateSettings">Parse, update and store settings: updateSettings</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#validateeventhandlerclass-class-string-eventhandler-class-void" name="validateEventHandlerClass">Perform static analysis on a certain event handler class, to make sure it satisfies some performance requirements: validateEventHandlerClass</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#validateeventhandlercode-string-code-bool-plugin-true-void" name="validateEventHandlerCode">Perform static analysis on a certain event handler class, to make sure it satisfies some performance requirements: validateEventHandlerCode</a>
+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#validateeventhandlercode-string-code-bool-plugin-void" name="validateEventHandlerCode">Perform static analysis on a certain event handler class, to make sure it satisfies some performance requirements: validateEventHandlerCode</a>

 * <a href="messages.updatePinnedMessage.html" name="messages.updatePinnedMessage">Pin a message: messages.updatePinnedMessage</a>